devosher01/Go_Rest_api/README.md

 - **Update Task Status:** Mark tasks as completed or pending.
 - **Delete Tasks:** Eliminate specific tasks from the system.

+## Real-World Applications

+This API is built to simplify various real-world scenarios, such as:

+- **Application Integration:** Other applications can integrate with this API to manage users and tasks.
+For instance, a front-end application may utilize the API for task display and management.

+- **Task Automation:** The API facilitates task automation, such as user creation and task assignment.

+- **Web Service Creation:** The API can serve as the foundation for a web service that enables users to manage their tasks.

+- **Mobile Application Development:** Should you choose to create a mobile application in the future, this API is ready for integration.

 ## Data Handling

 - The API employs an efficient data structure to ensure the integrity and consistency of user and task data stored in a PostgreSQL database.